hank/boringtun-vps-config/README.md

 ```

 ## Build and install boringtun
+### Option: Use packaged binary

+You can use the `boringtun` binary packaged in this repository, but you are encouraged to build your own using the below instructions.
+Keep in mind that `rustc` requires gobs of memory, so building directly on a cheap OpenVZ instance is usually not going to work.
+To use the packaged binary, just copy it into `/usr/local/bin` or wherever your path is.

+### Building

 We need to build boringtun from trunk as of 20190422.
 This may change, at which point installing through cargo should be fine.

 ```bash